Sorting Truth From Fiction: Civic Online Reasoning

 About this courseSkip About this course

 Fake news and misinformation pose an urgent challenge to citizens across the globe.
 Multiple studies have shined a light on people’s difficulty in distinguishing truth from fiction, reliable information from sham.
-As we approach the November 2020 election, we can expect our screens to be flooded, even more so, with digital content that plays fast and loose with the truth.

 At the end of the course, you will be better able to help students find reliable sources at a time when we need it most.

 New knowledge that can be applied in your lessons and resources for your own students.

 How to shift from ineffective information literacy practices towards the kinds of strategies employed by professional fact-checkers.